-✓ Adopted a Groundwater Conservation Zoning District (July 2008), which replaces the General Industrial Zoning District and allows a mix of environmentally-sensitive commercial and industrial uses while limiting water use
+✓ Adopted a Groundwater Conservation Zoning District (July 2008), which replaces the General Industrial Zoning District and allows a mix of environmentally-sensitive commercial and industrial uses while limiting water use Continue to provide development plans to County to review and offer comments to Town regarding Water Resource Management

-✓ Continue to provide development plans to County to review and offer comments to Town regarding Water Resource Protection System-Specific "To Do" Action Items: Short-term Amend the Hampstead Community Comprehensive Plan to reduce the size of the Hampstead GAB to more closely reflect a balance between future water demand and potential water supply capacity Land use designation and GAB changes proposed in the draft Hampstead comprehensive plan could reduce unserved demand from 981,700 gpd to about 503,612 mgd, thereby reducing the projected capacity deficit to 303,386 gpd Apply the Groundwater Conservation Zoning District in appropriate locations as identified in the Hampstead Community Comprehensive Plan Amend the Municipal Growth Element of the Hampstead Community Comprehensive Plan and associated annexation areas, as needed, to reflect the changes recommended in this plan ☐ Update the WSCMP worksheets developed as background data for this plan document to reflect the most current information, then complete and submit a full WSCMP to MDE for review Work to reach a clear, well-defined, and scientifically-sound understanding with MDE on how capacity is calculated in a groundwater system Continue to engage in and support hydrogeologic research in the Piedmont Plateau Identify and develop, as needed, new water supplies adequate to support planned future growth without over-allocating available sources [Town] System-Specific "To Do" Action Items: Short-term Strategy/ies Pursue agreement with BTR for, and implementation of, post-treatment reuse of water from the former Black & Decker plant to meet process and sanitary needs of the large industrial area in that vicinity Optimize system operations Work cooperatively with MDE to develop a more reasonable approach to appropriating groundwater, calculating well yields, and giving credit for recharge Acquire existing high capacity wells when possible Short-term Water Supply Solutions (Specific Projects): Complete exploratory drilling for new wells and construction of the Super Pump House Long-term Water Supply Options Note: These are options that will be considered for long-term supply.
+- Amend the Hampstead Community Comprehensive Plan to reduce the size of the Hampstead GAB to more closely reflect a balance between future water demand and potential water supply capacity - Land use designation and GAB changes proposed in the draft Hampstead comprehensive plan could reduce unserved demand from 981,700 gpd to about 503,612 mgd, thereby reducing the projected capacity deficit to 303,386 gpd - Apply the Groundwater Conservation Zoning District in appropriate locations as identified in the Hampstead Community Comprehensive Plan - Amend the Municipal Growth Element of the Hampstead Community Comprehensive Plan and associated annexation areas, as needed, to reflect the changes recommended in this plan - Update the WSCMP worksheets developed as background data for this plan document to reflect the most current information, then complete and submit a full WSCMP to MDE for review - Work to reach a clear, well-defined, and scientifically-sound understanding with MDE on how capacity is calculated in a groundwater system - Continue to engage in and support hydrogeologic research in the Piedmont Plateau - 2.
+Identify and develop, as needed, new water supplies adequate to support planned future growth without over-allocating available sources [Town]

+- Pursue agreement with BTR for, and implementation of, post-treatment reuse of water from the former Black & Decker plant to meet process and sanitary needs of the large industrial area in that vicinity - Optimize system operations - Work cooperatively with MDE to develop a more reasonable approach to appropriating groundwater, calculating well yields, and giving credit for recharge

+Acquire existing high capacity wells when possible

+Short-term Water Supply Solutions (Specific Projects):

+Complete exploratory drilling for new wells and construction of the Super Pump House Long-term Water Supply Options

+Note: These are options that will be considered for long-term supply.
 However, inclusion here does not imply that there is a definite plan to move forward with an option.

-Exploring additional sources, even for those systems that currently project enough capacity to meet demand, is included in order to be prepared for policy changes or other changes that would result in the need for additional available water capacity. ☐ Groundwater Wells: Drill and develop 20 groundwater wells (based on the average
+Exploring additional sources, even for those systems that currently project enough capacity to meet demand, is included in order to be prepared for policy changes or other changes that would result in the need for additional available water capacity.